 Science Reveals How to Succeed with New Year's Resolutions

-As we wind down 2017 and look forward to the New Year, you may be part of the 40-50% of Americans making New Year’s resolutions.
+As we wind down 2018 and look forward to the New Year, you may be part of the 40-50% of Americans making New Year’s resolutions.
 According to research, the most popular goals relate to weight loss, smoking cessation, and exercise.
-Let’s look at what makes for successful resolutions and the tools to impact lasting behavior change.
+Let’s look at what makes for successful resolutions and the tools to build lasting behavior change.

 Believe.
 Make Sure You’re Ready.

 The researchers found that without those combined traits, resolvers were significantly less successful.
 Interestingly, the desire to change, social support, and having the skills to change did not predict success.
 In my own experience, self-confidence comes from two beliefs:

 if Life is presenting me with this opportunity, I’m capable

 I’ve done difficult, new, and scary things before and I can do them again